The red, yellow and white cables we connect to our

 Other factors that could contribute to analog signal interferences include, but are

-not limited to, Electro Magnetic Interference (EMI) that are signals from other
+not limited to, Electro Magnetic Interference (

 devices like power cords or magnets in speakers.
 You can, however, purchase surge protectors that reduce EMI noise such as the one seen below.